-So my first tip to creating more social media content easily is to repurpose your content instead of creating different pieces of content for all the different platforms.
+My first tip to creating more social media content easily is to repurpose your content instead of creating different pieces of content for all the different platforms.
 Now my second tip, and this is the tip that I think changed, changed how I create a content and got me to be consistent.

 And the second tip to creating social media content is to create a calendar.
 I know you like calendar, create a calendar and stick to it.
-So I have a friend who is a great YouTuber, she’s got a big following on YouTube, Haruna if you’re watching, hello.
+I have a friend who is a great YouTuber, she’s got a big following on YouTube, Haruna if you’re watching, hello.